manekinekko/javascript-color-palette/README.md

 javascript-color-palette
 ========================

-Generate a color palette from an image using JavaScript
+Generate a color palette from an image using JavaScript (the canvas and the web workers APIs).